operand/agency/README.md

 abstraction of a "channel" sitting in front of each actor, serving as an interface to them.

-`everything` establishes a sort of "chat-room" where any number of humans, artificial, or other computing systems may equally address eachother as individual "operators" that you may perform "actions" on.
+`everything` establishes a sort of chat-room called a "space" where any number of humans, artificial, or other computing systems may equally address each other as individual "operators" that you may perform "actions" on.

 `everything` hides the details of the common messaging format and allows discovering and invoking actions across all parties, automatically handling